svpanop/World-Cup-Sentiment-Analysis/README.md

- - **Mess with flume configuration file**
+ - **Mess with flume configuration file:**

 	 Flume configuration file for downloading Tweets is in `/Twitter` folder.
 	 Update values and upload in  HDP node.

 	 An easy location is `/usr/lib/flume/conf`